Direction as to certain procedures to be followed by applicants in Information Commissioner reviews

 - a decision refusing to annotate a record of personal information in accordance with an application (s 48).

-1.35 In an IC review of an access grant decision, it is the IC review applicant that bears the onus of establishing that a decision refusing the FOI request is justified, or that the Information Commissioner should give a decision adverse to the FOI applicant (s 55D(2)).
+1.35 In an IC review of an access refusal decision, the agency or Minister bears the onus of establishing that the decision is justified or that the Information Commissioner should give a decision adverse to the IC review applicant (s 55D(1)).

 1.36 Given that the agency or Minister bears this onus, it will generally be necessary to undertake inquiries or seek information from the agency or Minister before inviting comment from applicants.